EOEPCA/deployment-guide/docs/building-blocks/oapip-engine.md

 - **`INGRESS_HOST`**: Base domain for ingress hosts.
     - *Example*: `example.com`
 - **`CLUSTER_ISSUER`** (if using `cert-manager`): Name of the ClusterIssuer.
-    - *Example*: `letsencrypt-prod`
+    - *Example*: `letsencrypt-http01-apisix`
 - **`STORAGE_CLASS`**: Storage class for persistent volumes.
-    - *Example*: `default`
+    - *Example*: `standard`

 **Stage-Out S3 Configuration:**

 Before proceeding, ensure you have an S3-compatible object store set up.
-If not, refer to the [MinIO Deployment Guide](../infra/minio.md).
+If not, refer to the [MinIO Deployment Guide](../prerequisites/minio.md).
 These values should already be in your EOEPCA+ state file if you followed the main deployment steps.

 - **`S3_ENDPOINT`**, **`S3_ACCESS_KEY`**, **`S3_SECRET_KEY`**, **`S3_REGION`**: Credentials and location details for the S3 bucket used as Stage-Out storage.